Property investor information

 Take the annual rent and multiply it by 14 times for a 7% return.

-If you wanted an 8% return, multiply the annual rent by 12 times.
-This means that you want to pay just $187,000 for the property.
-The amount that you are prepared to pay and the yield that you are looking for will be determined by the location and condition of the property etc.
+The amount that you are prepared to pay, and the yield that you are looking for will be determined by current interest rates, the location and condition of the property etc.

 Yield versus cash flow

 Too many investors get caught up with the yield of a property.
 They are better to focus on cash flow.